-To get the most from this reference manual, please read it from start to finish, or you may miss important information.
+To get the most from your TC-Helicon product, please start by reading the printed quick guide that came with the product.
+Then proceed with this reference manual.
+Read it from start to finish, or you may miss important information.